Fr\'echet Means in Infinite Dimensions

-Many authors have formulated versions of the SLLN for Fr\'echet means \cite{Ziezold, SverdrupThygeson, EvansJaffeFrechet, Schoetz2, Huckemann, ManifoldsI, ManifoldsII} under suitable assumptions; the strongest general result to date is the recent work of Sch\"otz \cite{Schoetz2} in which the following is shown: If $(X,d)$ is a Heine-Borel metric space, meaning all closed, bounded sets are compact, and if $Y_1,Y_2,\ldots$ is an IID sequence of $X$-valued random variables with common distribution $\mu$ possessing $p$ finite moments, then we have
+Many authors have formulated versions of the SLLN for Fr\'echet means \cite{Ziezold, SverdrupThygeson, EvansJaffeFrechet, Schoetz2, Huckemann, ManifoldsI, ManifoldsII} under suitable assumptions; the strongest general result to date is the recent work of Sch\"otz \cite{Schoetz2} in which the following is shown: If $(X,d)$ is a Heine-Borel metric space, meaning all closed, bounded sets are compact, and if $Y_1,Y_2,\ldots$ is an IID sequence of $X$-valued random variables with common distribution $\mu$ possessing $p-1$ finite moments, then we have

 almost surely.
 We regard this as a sort of uniform guarantee ``no false positives'' in the sense of statistical testing, since it shows that all points in $\obj_p(\bar \mu_n)$ are close to some point of $\obj_p(\mu)$, asymptotically as $n\to\infty$.